 The raspberries we carry are self-fertile, so you only need one plant.
 If you do have room for more than one, they will help each other bear a heavier crop.
 You will enjoy the plant in spring as its delightful pink blossoms are visited by pollinators.
 These ‘busy bees’ are preparing your plants to set fruit.
 (The plants here at the nursery have berries on them already.)

 Apply a clean mulch about 4” deep on initial planting.
 Some experts recommend that you establish a permanent sod cover between rows of bramble berries, rather than mulch after the first year.
-This sod can be maintained and mowed easily in strips between rows if they are spaced properly and also allows for plenty of room to maneuver in the rows to harvest, prune, etc.
+Space the rows to allow room for mowing in between and maintenance should be simple.
+This will also allows for plenty of room to maneuver in the rows to harvest and prune.

 Many folks establish trellises to help manage these brambly plants.
 Here is some information on pruning and trellising of bramble berries: https://extension.psu.edu/pruning-brambles-in-home-fruit-plantings .

 If you wish the yields on your plants were higher or the berries plumper, make sure the plant is getting about an inch of water a week.
 Once the berries are set, up to 4″ of water a week will help them become plump and juicy.